Elden123/InChain/README.md

+# InChain
-# InChain, a blockchain for medical history
+Blockchain for medical history.

 ## Inspiration
 While thinking about the prompt, we realized the untapped potential a comprehensive medical database would offer.
 With more data on medical issues, far better algorithms could be developed for things such as predicting sports injuries, and assessing insurance prices.